Alquity Future World Fund

 Fast fashion exclusion

-Find funds that exclude companies involved in the ‘fast fashion’ sector - these funds will typically be of the view that this area is unsustainable and prone to low environmental and social standards.
+Exclude companies involved in the ‘fast fashion’ sector - typically for environmental and social reasons.

 Health & wellbeing policies or theme